3 Project Management Interview Questions You Need to Ask

 8. Close the requisition

-If this is a permanent company position, HR will usually assist with the job posting and preliminary screening.
+HR will usually assist with the job posting and preliminary screening if this is a permanent company position.
 The core steps remain the same.

 The biggest challenge with this process is with Step 4: Evaluate project manager resumes and Step 5: Conducting the phone screens.
-I used to waste hours evaluating resumes, identifying qualified candidates and then conducting the phone screen.
-During the phone screen, I quickly found some of the candidates were not qualified for the role despite all the STATED PMP certifications, Agile credentials, MS Project knowledge and years of experience.
+I used to waste hours evaluating resumes, identifying qualified candidates, and conducting phone screenings.
+During the phone screen, I quickly found some candidates were not qualified for the role despite all the STATED PMP certifications, Agile credentials, MS Project knowledge, and years of experience.

 To solve this project manager interview question hurdle, I added 3 simple questions to expedite the process.